• Skip to main content

 1. Make hibachi sauce

-Combine light soy sauce, honey, fresh squeezed lemon juice, sesame oil, minced garlic and ginger and a pinch of white pepper in a small bowl.
-Stir to combine.
-Set aside.
+Combine light soy sauce, honey, fresh lemon juice, sesame oil, grated garlic, grated ginger, and a pinch of white pepper in a small bowl.
+Stir and set aside.

 ingredients for sauce